TIGRESS-Collaboration/TRIFIC/README.md

 ./TRIFICsim 12 /home/bundseth/... /home/bundseth/... * | ./csv2h2 -nx 50 -ny 50 -rx 200 -ry 200 -gn 12

+TRIFICsim calculates the cumulative energy lost per ion for the grid regions as defined by the constants in the program.
+It outputs data for each ion of each file given and is piped to csv2h2, which takes care of plotting a ROOT histogram.

-This will plot the PID histogram for grid regions 1 & 2.
+The above will plot the PID histogram for grid regions 1 & 2.
 Change the occurences of '12' above to either '13' or '23' for the other two grid regions.
 As many TRIM output files may be given to TRIFICsim as desired, provided the full path is given and spaces separate the files. csv2h2 is the plotting code and takes -nx and -ny arguments for number of bins and -rx and -ry for range.

 The TRIFICsim program is also capable of generating values needed for Bragg curves, but no dedicated plotter exists.
-In the past, they have been made by copying the output of:
+In the past, they have been made by copying the output of the following to Excel:

 cat ./TRIFICsim /home/bundseth/... /home/bundseth/... *

 TRIFICsim.cpp must be compiled with the proper lines uncommented to receive the proper output.
 Note the constants defined at the start of the program. numGrids, spacing, windowToWires, may all need to be adjusted depending upon the mounted configuration.
 Note the structure of the printValues() function.
 The user needs to comment/uncomment the sections that correspond to the value generation they desire.
 The possible iterations are many, but they all center around the 2-D collectionRegions array.
 This array contains the summed energy losses by grid region (first array dimension), for every ion simulated (second array dimension).
 Refer to the processSRIMData() function for reference to this array construction.
 See TRIFIC ELog post with ID 50 for examples of PID and Bragg plots.

 The process for generating Bragg plots is as cumbersome as generating EVERYTHING was before the interface was made.
 Making a plotter for Bragg curves is something to do moving forward.
 The C++ code for PID plots is also hard-coded and should be made more versatile.
-The wrapper currently part of the interface is only a temporary solution.
+The wrapper currently existing in the interface is only a temporary solution.

 Another common piece of information we use the simulations for is to find an operating pressure for the chamber.
 Ideally, we'd like the farthest-travelling ion to stop just before the end of the ~28cm TRIFIC chamber.
 Writing a function to sweep over a pressure range and return the optimal pressure is something else to do.

+I have made the program responsible for all file naming to ease user input.
+Currently, there may be only one ion of a given mass and energy per directory in TRIMDATA.
+Re-creating a batch file with the same ion parameters will overwrite the original input file, and simulating will overwrite any simulation output for the ion.
+There are definitely cases where this is not ideal, and adding some extra keyword arguments to allow multiple ions (possibly with slighly different target parameters) per experiment would be a useful addition.

 Some other thoughts left behind, pertaining to the simulations & analysis: